Hapé - Bashawa Description

 Since we get our Hape directly from the tribes, it's fresh.
 The strength and potency of each batch will vary slightly depending on the harvest season, the specific medicinal herb combinations, and the tribal region.
 Each batch of Hape is limited and unique.
 If you like a particular Hape, consider purchasing more than one, as we can only ensure the deliverability of specific varieties.

-Our Hapé Bashawa is a combination of Mapacho and Bashawa Tree ashes.
-The vibrational energy of this hapé opens the intuition, mental connection, and gives clarity of thought.
+Gifts - Hapé Bashawa is a combination of Mapacho and Bashawa Tree ashes.
+The vibrational energy of this hapé opens up your intuition, aids mental connection, and gives clarity of thought.
 Bashawa is an excellent study aid.

 What is Hapé?

-In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
+In 1577 doctor and botanist Francisco Hernández de Boncalo introduced herbal snuff in Europe, and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.